semaphoreci/semaphore/docs/docs/getting-started/faq.md

 ### Can I change my billing information?

 Yes.
-If you want to change the recipient name, company name, address, phone number, billing email, VAT ID, or country on the invoice, please contact us at: support@semaphoreci.com
+If you want to change the recipient name, company name, address, phone number, billing email, VAT ID, or country on the invoice, please get in touch with us at: support@semaphoreci.com

 ### Can I change my VAT number?

 Not directly from the Semaphore website.
-After a subscription has been purchased, it is not possible for users to add or change VAT number (VAT ID) from the UI.
+After a subscription has been purchased, users can't add or change a VAT number (VAT ID) from the UI.

-If you wish to change the VAT number associated with your subscription, please reach out to support@semaphoreci.com with the VAT number you want to add and we will gladly make it happen.
+If you wish to change the VAT number associated with your subscription, please get in touch with support@semaphoreci.com with the VAT number you want to add and we will gladly make it happen.

 ### Will I get an invoice?